hrhirha/boot2root/writeup1.md

 ```
 ### lmezard -> laurie

-At lmezard's home directory there was a tar archive `fun`
+At lmezard's home directory there was a tar archive `fun`.

 ```
 $ file fun
 fun: POSIX tar archive (GNU)
 ```

-We downloaded `fun` archive to our machine and extracted it
+We downloaded and extracted it on our machine.

 ```
 $ ftp ftp://lmezard@192.168.0.6/fun
 $ tar xf fun
 ```
-The extracted folder `ft_fun` contained a lot of files with the extension `pcap`, one of these files contained the following `main()`
+The extracted folder `ft_fun` contained a lot of files with the extension `pcap`, one of these files contained the following `main()`.

 ```c
 int main() {